Medium/variants/nodejs/README.md

 }
 ```

-In the above example, there are two variants: “ProductAccess” and ShinyNewFeature.
-For some set of users, we declare that the global variable “enable_access” is set to true.
+In the above example, there are two variants: ProductAccess and ShinyNewFeature.
+For some set of users, we declare that the global variable "enable_access" is set to true.
 Similarily, for ShinyNewFeature, a different condition is used to modify a different value, and so on.

 # Using Variants